-- 1 Place the four servlets (iChainAddUser.class, iChainModifyUser.class, iChainPasswordChange.class, and iChainPasswordMgr.class) in the servlet directory of your servlet engine. - 2 Place the iChainAddUser\$ISOPasswordTemplate.class class file in the same directory as the servlets (the servlet directory of your servlet engine). - 3 Place the ICHAINAPPCONFIG.TXT configuration file in the same directory where you placed the servlets. - 4 Place the TOP.GIF image file at the root documents directory of your Web server.
-(For example: for IIS, place the image file in C:\INETPUB\WWWROOT.
-For Netscape/Novonyx, place the image file in NOVONYX\SUITESPOT\DOCS.)
+- 1 Place the six servlets (iChainAddUser.class, iChainModifyUser.class, iChainPasswordChange.class, iChainPasswordMgr.class, iChainChallenge.class, and iChainChallengeChange.class) in the servlet directory of your servlet engine. - 2 Place the iChainAddUser\$ISOPasswordTemplate.class class file in the same directory as the servlets (the servlet directory of your servlet engine). - 3 Place the ICHAINAPPCONFIG.TXT configuration file in the same directory where you placed the servlets.

+4 Place the TOP.GIF image file at the root documents directory of your Web server.
+(For example: for IIS, place the image file in C:\INETPUB\WWWROOT.)